Experts at Glickman Urological & Kidney Institute have been performing kidney transplants for more than 50 years.

-The center is multidisciplinary and is staffed by five surgeons and five nephrologists.
+The center is multidisciplinary and is staffed by three surgeons and six nephrologists.
 Transplant urologists work very closely with nephrologists on patient management issues.
-The center also involves nurse coordinators, social workers, dieticians and financial counselors.
+The center also involves nurse coordinators, social workers, dietitians and financial counselors.

 An appointment begins with a referral from a patient’s personal nephrologist.
 Patients can then be scheduled for an evaluation that will involve a more comprehensive multidisciplinary evaluation.
 Additional laboratory, radiographic and cardiovascular testing is usually performed.
 Based upon these tests, qualified candidates will be placed on the wait list for a kidney.
 If a living donor is identified and found to be suitable, some patients will proceed to living donor transplantation.

 For most patients with advanced kidney disease transplantation provides a survival advantage compared to dialysis and an improved quality of life.

 Cleveland Clinic is the only hospital in Northeast Ohio to be recognized as a platinum member for organ awareness by the Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services, for outstanding efforts to promote organ donation awareness.

 Treatments and Procedures

 For more information, view the Kidney Transplant Treatment Guide from the Glickman Urological and Kidney Institute.